derSuessmann/quiche-lorraine/README.md

 ### Prepare your control node

 The computer running the Ansible playbooks is called the control node.
 Normally it is your PC or your laptop.
 You will need Ansible on the control node.
 I have no idea how to use Ansible on a Microsoft Windows machine.
-You must only install the `ansible` package with your distributions package manager on Linux distributions.
+That is your problem, if you are still using Windows.
+It is easy on Linux.
+You just must install the `ansible` package with your distributions package manager on Linux distributions.
 All the main Linux distributions have it.

 1. Install Ansible (e.g. `sudo apt install ansible`).
 2. Create a ssh key pair (e.g. `ssh-keygen`).
 You may certainly use an already existing ssh id.